Gallio/mbunit-v3/src/Extensions/TeamCity/Gallio.TeamCityIntegration/Readme.txt

 Prior to Gallio v3.0.7, it was necessary to specify the TeamCity integration extension manually as an argument to the test runner.
-Now Gallio will automatically detect that it is running within the context of a TeamCity build by checking for the exitents of the "TEAMCITY_VERSION" environment variable which is predefined by TeamCity.
+Now Gallio will automatically detect that it is running within the context of a TeamCity build by checking for the existence of the "TEAMCITY_VERSION" environment variable which is predefined by TeamCity.